 What is Blogging, and Why is a Great Career Path for People with ADHD?

 Chances are your ADHD has given you a creativity you absolutely need to share.
-How could we have a career doing what we love and keeps us interested, and with our own ADHD ways?
+So, how could we have a career doing what we love and what keeps us interested, in our own ADHD ways?
 By blogging about it!

 If you look for the best jobs, career paths, for people with ADHD, you’ll find advices such us: